MVerbakel/MVerbakel.github.io/_posts/2021-02-12-two-sample-ttests.md

 **Step 3: Test statistic** <br>

-Below we will discuss the specifics, but this is essentially calculating the standardised difference between the two groups (relative to the variation in the data).
+Below we will discuss the specifics, but this is generally calculating the standardised difference between the two groups (relative to the variation in the data).
 We can then look at the sampling distribution under the null to determine how common a value like this (or larger) is, when the null hypothesis is true.

 **Step 4: p-value** <br>